OIT offers technology learning opportunities throughout the year both in-person and online.

 If you don't already have RedHat Enterprise Linux installed on your computer, or are contemplating upgrading, decide whether you want RedHat Enterprise Linux 5 (RHEL5) or RedHat Enterprise Linux 4 (RHEL4).

 All students, faculty and staff on the CU Boulder campus can take advantage of the RedHat site license purchased by the University.
 The site license entitles users to the software and updates for RedHat Enterprise Linux.
 By using the site license, you can ensure your RedHat Enterprise Linux systems are kept up-to-date with the latest security patches and software updates from RedHat.
 Furthermore, the updates will come from a local satellite server housed on CU-Boulder's network, so they will be fast and reliable.

-Below are the client certificates available to Managed Services and Consulting customers.
+Below are the client certificates available to Shared Infrastructure Services customers.

-Managed Services and Consulting provides RedHat and FreeBSD Software.
+Shared Infrastructure Services provides RedHat and FreeBSD Software.

-MS&C manages essential campus network databases, including "addhost" and "uniquid".
+Shared Infrastructure Services manages essential campus network databases, including "addhost" and "uniquid".
 The addhost database contains the master list of allocated IP addresses in the colorado.edu domain and also provides information on every host such as machine type, physical location, and contact information.
-MS&C creates the master host table and DNS records for the domain from this information in the addhost database.
+Shared Infrastructure Services creates the master host table and DNS records for the domain from this information in the addhost database.

-Managed Services has a fully managed High Performance Computing Cluster (HPCC) Service.
-Managed Services will build an HPCC and provide total support for the environment including cluster management software, batch queue scheduling software, 24/7 monitoring including historical data, and software installs.
+Shared Infrastructure Services has a fully managed High Performance Computing Cluster (HPCC) Service.
+Shared Infrastructure Services will build an HPCC and provide total support for the environment including cluster management software, batch queue scheduling software, 24/7 monitoring including historical data, and software installs.
 This new offering can save thousands of dollars in software costs otherwise spent on commercial products.
 In addition, our pricing model is set to ensure even the smallest of budgets can afford our services.